grammyjs/website/site/docs/plugins/menu.md

   );
 ```

-The menu will detect that you edit the text of the message, and use the opportunity to update the buttons uderneath, too.
+The menu will detect that you intend to edit the text of the message, and use the opportunity to update the buttons underneath too.
-As a result, you can often skip the `ctx.menu.update()` calls.
+As a result, you can often avoid having to call `ctx.menu.update()` explicitly.

 Calling `ctx.menu.update()` does not update the menu immediately.
-Instead, it only sets a flag and remembers to update it at some point during your middleware execution.
+Instead, it sets a flag and remembers to update it at some point during the execution of your middleware.
 This is called _lazy updating_.
 If you edit the message itself later on, the plugin can simply use the same API call to also update the buttons.
-This is very efficient, and it makes sure that both the message and the keyboard are updated at the same time.
+This is very efficient, and ensures that both the message and the keyboard are updated at the same time.

 Naturally, if you called `ctx.menu.update()` but you never perform any edits to the message, the menu plugin makes sure to update your buttons before you middleware completes.